Genivia/ugrep/README.md

 Line feed (`\n`) and NUL (`\0`) characters are never deleted or substituted to ensure that fuzzy matches do not extend the pattern match beyond the number of lines specified by the regex pattern.

+Option `-U` (`--binary`) restricts fuzzy matches to ASCII and binary only with edit distances measured in bytes.
+Otherwise, fuzzy pattern matching is performed with Unicode patterns and edit distances are measured in Unicode characters.

 Option `--sort=best` orders files by best match.
 Files with at least one exact match anywhere in the file are shown first, followed by files with approximate